joelczk/writeups/HTB/Beep.md

 | 5038	| asterisk | Asterisk Call Manager 1.1 | Open |
 | 10000	| http | MiniServ 1.570 (Webmin httpd) | Open |

-From the masscan, we notice that there is an open UDP port.
-We will use nmap to scan the UDP port, but we did not notice anything of interest from the nmap scan.
+From the masscan, we notice that port 10000 is also a UDP port.
+However, the nmap scan of port 10000 does not turn up any interesting information about the UDP port.

-## Discovery
+### Gobuster

-First, we will try to find the endpoints of https://beep.htb.
+Afterwards, we will try to find the endpoints of https://beep.htb using Gobuster.
 From the output, we were able to find an interesting endpoint https://beep.htb/vtigercrm

 ```
 ┌──(kali㉿kali)-[~]